#SimplifyDG6 is a campaign to amend the data protection laws and the disclosure guidance to stop PFEW members from being Officer A.

 The journey so far:

 The targeted campaign was launched following the release of the Annual Review of Disclosure by the Attorney General’s Office on 26 May 2022 (the Annual Review).
 The review acknowledged many of the shortcomings in the Guidance which have placed significant additional pressures on policing when submitting any case file to the Crown Prosecution Service (CPS) for charging decisions.

-The campaign specifically asks the Government to execute a legislative amendment to Part 3 of the DPA to create a data bubble between the police service nationally and the CPS.
+The campaign specifically asks the Government to execute a legislative amendment to the DPA to mitigate the impact of bureaucratic burden of evidence redaction imposed on police officers when seeking charging decisions from the CPS.
 This would free up thousands of policing hours every year as pre-charge redactions would not be required and would enable chief constables to better utilise allocated budgets when the Government is restricting public spending.